FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio raw [OPTIONS] COMMAND

-  The raw command allows to bypass  apio and run underlying tools directly.
+  The command ‘apio raw’ allows you to bypass Apio and run underlying tools
-  This is an advanced command that requires familiarity with the underlying
+  directly.
+This is an advanced command that requires familiarity with the
-  tools.
+  underlying tools.

-  Before running the command, apio changes temporarly system env vars such as
+  Before running the command, Apio temporarily modifies system environment
-  $PATH to provide access to its packages.
-To view those env changes, run
+  variables such as $PATH to provide access to its packages.
+To view these
-  `apio raw --env'.
+  environment changes, run the command `apio raw --env`.

   Examples:
     apio raw -- yosys --version           # Yosys version